brson/hackmd-collab/compile-time-1.md

 [self-host]: https://mail.mozilla.org/pipermail/rust-dev/2011-April/000330.html

-That first super-slow bootstrap was an anomaly of bad code-generation and other easily fixable early bugs (probably, I don't exactly recall). `rustc`'s performance quickly improved, and Graydon quickly [threw away the OCaml-`rustc`][nocaml] since there was nowhere near enough manpower and motivation to maintain parallel implementations.
+That first super-slow bootstrap was an anomaly of bad code-generation and other easily fixable early bugs (probably, I don't exactly recall). `rustc`'s performance quickly improved, and Graydon quickly [threw away the old `rustboot` compiler][nocaml] since there was nowhere near enough manpower and motivation to maintain parallel implementations.
 To compare with the previously-presented build times, that commit that drops OCaml bootstraps in TODO minutes under the same environment ([logs]).

 [nocaml]: https://github.com/rust-lang/rust/commit/6997adf76342b7a6fe03c4bc370ce5fc5082a869
 [logs]: todo